dragonish/obsidian-heading-decorator/README.md

 - **preview**: the status of the decorator in the live preview.
 - **source**: the status of the decorator in the source mode.
 - **outline**: the status of the decorator in the outline plugin.
+- **quiet-outline**: the status of the decorator in the "Quiet Outline" plugin.
 - **file-explorer**: the status of the decorator in the "Headings in Explorer" plugin.
 - **all**: the status of the decorator in all modes.